LA police revisit 2012 criminal case against '7th Heaven' star

-Collins, 67, who played a well-meaning pastor in the family-friendly TV series, was dropped on Tuesday from the upcoming Universal Pictures comedy "Ted 2," a source with knowledge of the film production told Reuters, after the allegations broke.
+Collins, 67, who played a well-meaning pastor in the family-friendly TV series, was dropped on Tuesday from the upcoming Universal Pictures comedy "Ted 2," according to reports in the Hollywood press, after the allegations broke.

-Collins also resigned on Tuesday from his position on the national board of directors of the Screen Actors Guild, the union said.

 Cable network UP TV, which hosts reruns of "7th Heaven," also said it is removing the show from its schedule in light of what it described as "disturbing allegations surrounding Collins."